 She is a contributor to the Canadian Centre for Professional Education, assessing students striving to pass their Bar exams.

-Fiona’s work was acknowledged and honoured with an appointment as a Queen’s Counsel for the Province of Alberta on March 31, 2020.
+Fiona’s work was acknowledged and honoured with an appointment as a King’s Counsel for the Province of Alberta on March 31, 2020.

 In the community, Fiona volunteers her time as a director of the Military Family Resource Centre (MFRC) Calgary, which provides programs and support to military families, and Valour Canada, which connects Canadians with their military heritage.
 She is also a past director of the Order of St. Lazarus (Calgary) whose mission is to raise funds for palliative care and the eradication of leprosy.